Ireland: Risk Assessment

 Business Climate Rating

-- Presence of multinationals, in particular from the USA, providing a quarter of jobs, 15% of wages and 60% of non-finance market activity
+- Presence of multinational companies, particularly from the United States, providing a quarter of jobs, 15% of wages and 60% of non-finance market activity

-- Dependence on the economic situation and tax regimes in the USA and Europe, in particular the United Kingdom
+- Dependent on the economic situation and tax regimes of the United States and Europe, particularly the United Kingdom

-- Vulnerability to changes in the strategies of foreign companies
+- Vulnerable to changes in the strategies of foreign companies

 - Banking sector remains vulnerable to shocks

-- Uncertainties on Brexit terms and future relations with the United Kingdom, specifically Northern Ireland
+- Uncertainties on the terms of Brexit and future relations with the United Kingdom, especially Northern Ireland